Adriana Rizzo

 Anna Jade Keefer (born December 26, 1998) is an American professional wrestler.
-As of October 2022, she is signed to WWE, where she performs on the NXT brand under the ring name Adriana Rizzo.
+She is best known for her time in WWE, where she performed under the ring name Adriana Rizzo.

 Early life

 Anna Jade Keefer was born on December 26, 1998 in St. Michael Albertville, Minnesota.
-Keefer attended the University of North Carolina majoring in media productions and interdisciplinary studies.
-She also competed in Track and field as part of the UNC Track and Field team and was a 5 time NCAA All-American.
+Keefer attended the University of North Carolina at Chapel Hill majoring in media productions and interdisciplinary studies.
+She also competed in track and field as part of the UNC track and field team and was a five-time NCAA All-American.